Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Hydrodynamic equations in the trace-fixed particle frame

 where the constitutive equations are

 and Eqs.~(\ref{QEckart},\ref{TauEckart}).

 The next observation which is crucial to obtain a hyperbolic system is the realization that one has the freedom to add the following combinations of terms:

 which are second order in the gradients (see Eqs.~(\ref{Eq:EulerTrunc2}) and (\ref{Eq:EulerTrunc3})), to the right-hand side of the constitutive equations.\footnote{In the TFP frame the right-hand side of Eq.~(\ref{Eq:EulerTrunc1}) is exactly zero and hence nothing is gained by adding this equation to the right-hand side of the constitutive relations.} Specifically, we add the first combination to $\epsilon$ with the factor $\zeta\left(\frac{k_B}{c_{v}}-\frac{1}{d}\right)^{-2}(\Gamma_1-1)$ and the second one to $\mathcal{Q}^\mu$ with a factor $\kappa\Gamma_2$, with $\Gamma_i$ arbitrary dimensionless coefficients which may depend on $T$.
-Maintaining the TFP frame, one obtains the final form of the constitutive relations
+This leads to the final form of the constitutive relations

+Note that variations of the coefficients $\Gamma_1$ and $\Gamma_2$ correspond to changes of representation as defined in~\cite{JNET24} and Appendix~\ref{App:FirstOrderDissipativeFluids}.
+However, given the parametrization of the particle current density and stress-energy tensor in Eqs.~(\ref{JTFP},\ref{TTFP}), such variations exactly maintain the TFP frame.

-Note that our constitutive relations~(\ref{Eq:ConstitutiveRelations_e}--\ref{Eq:ConstitutiveRelations_Pi}) are \emph{different} from the ones postulated in Eqs.~(11) of Ref.~\cite{Bemfica2022}.
+At this point, we would also like to stress that our constitutive relations~(\ref{Eq:ConstitutiveRelations_e}--\ref{Eq:ConstitutiveRelations_Pi}) are \emph{different} from the ones postulated in Eqs.~(11) of Ref.~\cite{Bemfica2022}.
 Whereas both formulations are based on a particle frame in which $J^\mu = n u^\mu$, our choice of fixing the trace of the stress-energy tensor would imply that